Witiko/expltools/explcheck/doc/warnings-and-errors-05-flow-analysis.md

   { baz }
 ```

-This check is a stronger version of <#too-few-arguments-supplied-to-message> and should only be emitted if <#too-few-arguments-supplied-to-message> has not previously been emitted for this message.
+This check is a stronger version of <#incorrect-number-of-arguments-supplied-to-message> and should only be emitted if <#incorrect-number-of-arguments-supplied-to-message> has not previously been emitted for this message.

 ### Multiply defined message {.e}
 A message is defined multiple times.